Fuck Them All: Live performances

 Farmer performed the song in 2006 on a series of concerts at Bercy.
-According to a description by author Julien Rigal in his book on the artist, Farmer performed the song with the seven dancers of Los Vivancos and her female dancers dressed as Japanese.
+According to a description by author Julien Rigal in his book on the artist, Farmer performed the song with the seven dancers of Los Vivancos and her female dancers dressed as Japanese people.
 She asked the audience to shout the 'fuck them all' of the refrain.
 The bridge of the stage was then lowered and Farmer finished the song on the central cross.
 She then presented the dancers and said goodnight to the audience.
 Farmer also sang "Fuck Them All" at the Stade de France in September 2009, in a performance available on the corresponding DVD.